Computational Complexity of Minimal Trap Spaces in Boolean Networks: Preliminaries

 Finally, consider IN-MINTRAP$(f,\vb x)$ the problem of deciding whether the configuration $\vb x$ is a vertex of a minimal trap space of $f$.
 It boils down to decide MINTRAP($f$, $\T(\vb x)$).
 The computation of $\T(\vb x)$ can be performed using the following algorithm:

-The test in line 4 is equivalent to the SAT or NOT-TAUTOLOGY problems depending on the value of $\vb x_i$.
-Thus, overall, this algorithm is in P$^{\text{NP}}$ in the general case, and in P when the function representation is given as truth table, BDD, or double DNFs, or when the function is locally monotone.
-Therefore, the computational complexity of IN-MINTRAP is up to the complexity of MINTRAP for each.
+The procedure to check the existence in line 4 is equivalent to SAT if $\vb x_i=0$ and NOT-TAUTOLOGY if $\vb x_i=1$.
+Thus, overall, this algorithm is in P$^{\text{NP}}$ in the general case, and in P for the locally monotone case.
+Analogously, $\T(\vb x)$ can be computed in a polynomial time when the local functions are represented as truth tables, BDDs, or double DNFs.
+For all cases, the computational complexity for computing $\T(\vb x)$ does not exceed that of MINTRAP.
+Therefore, the computational complexity of IN-MINTRAP is up to the complexity of MINTRAP for each. \begin{theorem} Given hypercube $\mathbf{h}$ and BN $f$ with its local functions represented as truth tables, BDDs, or double DNFs, \emph{TRAPSPACE($f,\mathbf{h}$)} can be solved in a polynomial time. \end{theorem}